Italy: Cattolica Africa Scholarship Program 2020/2022 for African Masters Students

 To be taken at (country): Università Cattolica del Sacro Cuore, Italy

-Subject Areas: The Cattolica Africa Scholarship program consists of ten 2-year MSc programs (Laurea Magistrale), all taught in English.
+Subject Areas: The Cattolica Africa Scholarship program consists of twelve 2-year MSc programs (Laurea Magistrale), all taught in English.
 These programs are preparing for an academic and/or professional career.
 Graduates of MSc programs are also eligible to enter PhD programs at Italian universities.

-- MSc in Banking and Finance (Milan Campus)
+- Banking and Finance (Milan Campus)

-- Msc in Innovation and Technology Management (Milan Campus)
+- Innovation and Technology Management (Milan Campus)

-- MSc in Management (Milan Campus)
+- Management (Milan Campus)

-- MSc in Agriculture and Food Economics (Cremona Campus)
+- Agricultural and Food Economics (Cremona Campus)

 About the Award: Università Cattolica del Sacro Cuore, as part of its mission to foster relationships with developing countries, has developed a special program for students from the African continent.
 This program will enable students to study for undergraduate and postgraduate degree programs taught in English at UCSC’s Milan, Piacenza and Cremona campuses.